opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 6. Sai Switch (saiswitch.h - globally applies to all traffic ingressing and egressing a switch).<br>

 ### Binding to a physical port object(s)
 When an ACL table (or group) is bound to a specific port all the traffic ingressing the port are subject to the match/filter/action rules specified by the INGRESS ACL (or group), similarly all the traffic egressing the port are subject to the match/filter/action rules specified by the EGRESS ACL (or group).
-Use the following attributes to bind an INGRESS ACL or an EGRESS ACL on a physical port:<br>
+Use the following attributes to bind an INGRESS ACL OBJECT or an EGRESS ACL OBJECT on a physical port:<br>
-1. SAI_PORT_ATTR_INGRESS_ACL_LIST<br>
+1. SAI_PORT_ATTR_INGRESS_ACL<br>
-2. SAI_PORT_ATTR_EGRESS_ACL_LIST<br>
+2. SAI_PORT_ATTR_EGRESS_ACL<br>

 ### Binding to LAG object(s)
 When an ACL table (or group) is bound to a specific LAG interface all the traffic ingressing the LAG are subject to the match/filter/action rules specified by the INGRESS ACL (or group), similarly all the traffic egressing the LAG are subject to the match/filter/action rules specified by the EGRESS ACL (or group).
-Use the following attributes to bind an INGRESS ACL or an EGRESS ACL on a physical LAG:<br>
+Use the following attributes to bind an INGRESS ACL OBJECT or an EGRESS ACL OBJECT on a physical LAG:<br>
-1. SAI_LAG_ATTR_INGRESS_ACL_LIST<br>
+1. SAI_LAG_ATTR_INGRESS_ACL<br>
-2. SAI_LAG_ATTR_EGRESS_ACL_LIST<br>
+2. SAI_LAG_ATTR_EGRESS_ACL<br>

 ### Binding to VLAN object(s)
 When an ACL table (or group) is bound to a specific VLAN all the traffic ingressing the switch associated with the VLAN are subject to the match/filter/action rules specified by the INGRESS ACL (or group), similarly all the traffic egressing the switch with the VLAN are subject to the match/filter/action rules specified by the EGRESS ACL (or group).
-Use the following attributes to bind an INGRESS ACL or an EGRESS ACL to a VLAN:<br>
+Use the following attributes to bind an INGRESS ACL OBJECT or an EGRESS ACL OBJECT to a VLAN:<br>
-1. SAI_VLAN_ATTR_INGRESS_ACL_LIST<br>
+1. SAI_VLAN_ATTR_INGRESS_ACL<br>
-2. SAI_VLAN_ATTR_EGRESS_ACL_LIST<br>
+2. SAI_VLAN_ATTR_EGRESS_ACL<br>

 ### Binding to RIF object(s)
 When an ACL table (or group) is bound to a router interface all the traffic ingressing the switch which is qualified to be processed on the specific router interface, are subject to the match/filter/action rules specified by the INGRESS ACL (or group).
 Similarly all the traffic egressing the switch routed to a router interface, are subject to the match/filter/action rules specified by the EGRESS ACL (or group).
-Use the following attributes to bind an INGRESS ACL or EGRESS ACL on a router interface: <br>
+Use the following attributes to bind an INGRESS ACL OBJECT or EGRESS ACL OBJECT on a router interface: <br>
-1. SAI_ROUTER_INTERFACE_ATTR_INGRESS_ACL_LIST<br>
+1. SAI_ROUTER_INTERFACE_ATTR_INGRESS_ACL<br>
-2. SAI_ROUTER_INTERFACE_ATTR_EGRESS_ACL_LIST<br>
+2. SAI_ROUTER_INTERFACE_ATTR_EGRESS_ACL<br>

 ### Binding to tunnel object(s)
 When a tunnel is created using the SAI tunnel object (saitunnel.h) there are two unique OIDs provided as an argument to sai_create_tunnel_fn.
 These two unique OIDs are mandatory attributes while creating a tunnel: (a) SAI_TUNNEL_ATTR_UNDERLAY_INTERFACE (b) SAI_TUNNEL_ATTR_OVERLAY_INTERFACE.
 For an IPINIP tunnel both these attributes are allocated via the router interface objects (sairouterintf.h) and created as TUNNEL RIFs.
 For a VXLAN tunnel the underlay interface is identified as a bridge port and the overlay interface is a RIF object, identified as TUNNEL bridge interface and TUNNEL RIF respectively.
 To bind or apply an ACL table (or group) to a tunnel: implies that the user would like to filter traffic that ingresses or egresses the tunnel overlay interfaces or underlay interfaces.
 For eg. after an IPINIP tunnel is decap or enacp the packet will go through OVERLAY RIF or UNDERLAY RIF respectively.
-To simplify the binding points for tunnel, the ACL model does not introduce any new attributes in the saitunnel.h object, and reuse the router interface object's ACL bind point and bridge port's ACL bind point to bind ACL table (or group) to a tunnel object(s).
+To simplify the binding points for tunnel, the ACL model does not introduce any new attributes in the saitunnel.h object, and reuse the router interface object's ACL bind point and bridge port's ACL bind point to bind ACL table (or group) to a tunnel object(s).<br>

 ### Binding to switch object
 When an ACL table (or group) is bound to a switch object (globally applied to all traffic), all the traffic ingressing a switch or egress a switch is subject to match/filter/action rules specified by the INGRESS or EGRESS ACL (or group).
 Primarily all the INGRESSED post-flow lookup traffic is filtered through the SWITCH BIND POINT.
 Binding an INGRESS ACL to a switch bind point, should result as the same behavior that was supported by SAI_ACL_STAGE_SUBSTAGE_INGRESS_POST_L3 in the pre-SAI 1.0.0 ACL model.
 To support SAI_ACL_STAGE_SUBSTAGE_INGRESS_PRE_L2 stage, one of the above L2/L3 interface specific bind points will work.
 This provides backward compatibility to pre-SAI 1.0.0 version of ACL stages and only to be used as a transitionary approach and the last resort.
-Use the following attributes to bind an INGRESS ACL or EGRESS ACL globally to a switch:<br>
+Use the following attributes to bind an INGRESS ACL OBJECT or EGRESS ACL OBJECT globally to a switch:<br>
-1. SAI_SWITCH_ATTR_DEFAULT_INGRESS_ACL_LIST<br>
+1. SAI_SWITCH_ATTR_DEFAULT_INGRESS_ACL<br>
-2. SAI_SWITCH_ATTR_DEFAULT_EGRESS_ACL_LIST<br>
+2. SAI_SWITCH_ATTR_DEFAULT_EGRESS_ACL<br>

 ## ACL table bind/unbind model and match behavior
-The usage of unique object id allocated for ACL table(s) by the create_acl_table function should be uniformly applied to identify the bind point(s).
+The usage of unique object id allocated for ACL table by the create_acl_table function should be uniformly applied to identify the bind point(s).
 These bind/unbind points described earlier are logical interfaces defined by: physical ports, LAGs, VLANs, RIFs, tunnels, bridge ports, and switch (global).
-At any given bind point there can be a set of valid ACl table(s) bound to an interface to filter traffic.
+At any given bind point there can be a set of valid ACl table bound to an interface to filter traffic.
 Various combinatorial use cases and their behavioral expectations are defined as follows:<br>
 1. One valid ACL table bound to a bind point: Higher priority ACL entry is selected , considering the flow matches that entry and its action set is executed.<br>
-2. More than one valid ACL tables bound to a bind point: Higher priority ACL entries are selected from each valid ACL table and each entry's action set is executed by resolving non-conflicting actions.
-Since there are multiple ACL tables their lookups are logically performed in **parallel** when bound to the same binding point.<br>
-3. ACL tables bound to multiple bind points: For a specific flow, there can be multiple valid bind points configured with a one or more valid ACL table(s).
+2. ACL table bound to multiple bind points: For a specific flow, there can be multiple valid bind points configured with a one or more valid ACL table(s).
 These bind points can be cascaded in the pipeline.
 In such a scenario: any packet modification action to be executed (like SET VLAN, SET IP, etc.) will be executed at a specific stage of the bind point.
 Non-conflicting actions will be resolved across multiple ACLs derived from different bind points.
 However, any terminal action like DROP/TRAP will be executed right away, specifically to keep the health of counters, etc. sane.<br>

 Figure 1 shows the relationship between an ACL table and various bind points.
 Examples 1 and 2 in the subsequent sections show how to bind/unbind an ACL table.<br>